awslabs/aws-sdk-swift/reference/0.x/AWSWorkDocs/WorkDocsClient.md

 ### `getCurrentUser(input:completion:)`

 Retrieves details of the current user for whom the authentication token was generated.
 This is not a valid action for SigV4 (administrative API) clients.
 This action requires an authentication token.
 To get an authentication token, register an application with Amazon WorkDocs.
-For more information, see <a href="https:​//docs.aws.amazon.com/workdocs/latest/developerguide/wd-auth-user.html">Authentication and Access
-Control for User Applications in the
+For more information, see [Authentication and Access Control for User Applications](https://docs.aws.amazon.com/workdocs/latest/developerguide/wd-auth-user.html) in the Amazon WorkDocs Developer Guide.
-Amazon
-WorkDocs Developer Guide.

 ``` swift
 public func getCurrentUser(input: GetCurrentUserInput, completion: @escaping (ClientRuntime.SdkResult<GetCurrentUserOutputResponse, GetCurrentUserOutputError>) -> Void)